halbert-anderson/recipe-crud-app-assessment/README.md

 - **JavaScript (ES6+)**: Used to implement the core functionality of the app, including handling state, event listeners, and dynamic updates.
 - **Node.js**: Required for running the development server and managing the project's dependencies.
 - **npm**: The package manager used to install and manage project dependencies.

+## Features

+- **Create a Recipe**: Users can create a new recipe by filling out a form that includes fields for the recipe name, cuisine, photo URL, ingredients, and preparation instructions.
+- **Read Recipes**: The app displays a list of all the recipes, showing the name, cuisine, photo, ingredients, and preparation instructions in a table format.
+- **Delete a Recipe**: Users can delete a recipe by clicking the "Delete" button associated with each recipe entry.
+- **Styling**: The app is styled based on the mockup requirements and includes features such as zebra-striped rows, column width adjustments, and scrollbar behavior for lengthy content.

 ### External Libraries
 - **Google Fonts**: The 'Playfair Display SC' and 'Open Sans' fonts are imported from Google Fonts for typography styling.